Chapter 6 : Three Conversations

 “I’m not really interested in their love life.”

-“Well the main thing is that the three of them have been virtually inseparable since first year.
+“The main thing is that the three of them have been virtually inseparable since first year.
 Some of the stories of their exploits are plainly not credible, though they are widely believed in Hogwarts.
-For example they are supposed to have stopped the Dark Lord returning in full bodily form when they were still in first year, fighting giant triple headed dogs and life size magical chess pieces along the way.
+For example, they are supposed to have stopped the Dark Lord returning in full bodily form when they were still in first year, fighting giant triple headed dogs and life size magical chess pieces along the way.
 Ridiculous!”

 “So what can be believed?”